-There seem to be polarising views in the eLearning industry; many want to ban the classroom from all corporate training programmes and some want to ban eLearning!
-Our blog on improving eLearning shows you what frustrates people most about eLearning.
+There can be polarising views among learning professionals; many want to ban the classroom from all corporate training programmes and some want to ban online courses!

 - Trainers and coaches should be able to easily follow staff progress through their blended learning options regardless of whether they start in the classroom or online

-- Support for certification records, competency management and re-training is still important – people still love to have a printable certificate
+- Support for certification records, competency management and re-training is important

 - Ability to support classroom training with different types of content is vital and may need some timed-released features to help staff focus on the next part of the learning journey.